mradamcox/mradamcox.github.io/content/pages/cv.md

 #### Conference Presentations

+* **Cox, A.**, 2021: Creating a Public Space for Georeferencing Sanborn Maps.
+Presentation for NACIS 2021, Oklahoma City.
 * **Cox, A.**, 2020: Extending GeoNode to Support Historical Map Georeferencing.
 Presentation for GeoNode Summit 2020, Virtual Conference, Dec 7-9.
 * **Cox, A.**, 2020: QGIS and GIMP for Enhancing Historical Maps.
 Presentation for QGIS North America, Virtual Conference, July 17th, 24th, 31st.
 * Ringhoff, M., Ausloos, J., and **Cox, A.**, 2019: Designing an Arches Database.
 Paper presented at 2019 California Preservation Conference, Palm Springs, California, May 8-11.